RTE Tach Faq

 http://www.moparts.com/Tech/Archive/elec/3.html

 Another easy way to test for this condition is to buy a 4 pin trailer wiring extender from Walmart, and then plug this in between your distributor and the electronic ignition module.
 This will reverse the distributor wiring to the electronic ignition, and if the tach starts reading correctly you know this is your problem.
-This thread contains more information on this problem:

 http://rt-eng.com/mopar/doublefire/moparts%20Mopar%20electronic%20ignition%20double%20fires%20at%20idle.htm